Workplace Stress in Hospitality

 Why is Stress Awareness Month important in hospitality?

-Because high pressure environments increase the risk of both stress and safety incidents if not managed properly.
+Because high?pressure environments increase the risk of stress?related mistakes and safety incidents if not managed properly.

 Clear communication, simpler processes, protected breaks and consistent routines.